moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/index.md

 ![tableau_pat.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tableau_pat.png)

-After entering the credentials, click **Activate** to complete the setup.
+After entering the credentials, click 'Activate' to complete the setup.
 The *Product 360* data product will now be integrated into Tableau Cloud.
-If the project isn’t created already, a new project, **‘Product Analysis,’** will automatically be established.
+If the project isn’t created already, a new project, ‘Product Analysis,’ will automatically be established.

 ### 3. **Consuming the Data Product on Tableau Cloud**